smrinalsingh/CoWIN/README.md

     # If OutlookExists variable is set to False, enter the details below, i.e.,
     # UserName and Passwd.
 This is the email ID from which mail would be sent.
     # Go to https://support.google.com/accounts/answer/185833 for instructions on
-    # how to generate an 'App Password' which must be assigned to Passwd instead of
+    # how to generate an 'App Password' which must be assigned to Passwd variable below
-    # your actual password.
+    # instead of your actual password.
     EmailID = "from@gmail.com"
     Passwd = "tzfgmtovoqpomjxz"
 ```